KoloNaukoweInformatykowWIiNoM/Slaski-Festiwal-Nauki-2019/README.md

 Made with 😺 and 💝,
-by Laura Dymarczyk, Adrian Rupala
+by Laura Dymarczyk, Kamil Kasperski, Adrian Rupala